 Laboratory investigations are helpful in the evaluation of the child with suspected serum sickness.
 A complete blood count might show leukocytosis with eosinophilia.
-Thrombocytopenia, which is usually mild, can be also seen.
+Thrombocytopenia, which is usually mild, can also be seen.

-Non-specific markers of inflammation such as the erythrocyte sedimentation rate and c-reactive protein levels might be elevated in some patients with serum sickness.
+Non-specific markers of inflammation, such as the erythrocyte sedimentation rate and c-reactive protein levels, might be elevated in some patients with serum sickness.
 Due to the involvement of the kidneys, proteinuria, hematuria and the presence of hyaline casts can be demonstrated in patients with serum sickness syndrome.

 Blood urea nitrogen and serum creatinine levels can be mildly elevated.
-Because of the nature of the immunologic response in serum sickness syndrome, complement factors C3, and C4 can be slightly decreased due to increased consumption.
+Because of the nature of the immunologic response in serum sickness syndrome, complement factors C3 and C4 can be slightly decreased due to increased consumption.

 Treatment of Pediatric Serum Sickness

 Like other immune-mediated drug reactions seen in children, the first step in the management of serum sickness is to discontinue the offending agent.
-The use of typical heterologous proteins such as antitoxins can be easily identified as the cause of the syndrome and should be stopped.
+The use of typical heterologous proteins, such as antitoxins, can be easily identified as the cause of the syndrome and should be stopped.

 Sedating antihistamines are recommended for the treatment of the intense pruritic rash seen in children with serum sickness.
 Children who develop serum sickness due to the administration of antitoxins, antivenoms or AGT should also receive oral steroids.

-Patients with severe serum sickness who do not respond to systemic steroids should undergo plasma exchange therapy.
+Patients with severe serum sickness, who do not respond to systemic steroids, should undergo plasma exchange therapy.

 Patients who develop serum sickness as a reaction to a certain triggering agent should be instructed to avoid future exposure to the same offending agent in the future because recurrent serum sickness is usually more severe and carry a significant mortality and morbidity risk.

-Finally, those who develop chronic vasculitis or arthritis should be referred to a rheumatologist for specialized opinion and to formulate an individualized treatment plan.
+Finally, those who develop chronic vasculitis or arthritis should be referred to a rheumatologist for a specialized opinion and to formulate an individualized treatment plan.